tdhillon113/tdhillon113/README.md

 [![](https://img.shields.io/badge/-@tdhillon113-%23181717?style=flat-square&logo=github)](https://github.com/tdhillon113)
 [![](https://img.shields.io/badge/-Trinity%20Dhillon-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/trinity-dhillon/)](https://www.linkedin.com/in/trinity-dhillon-084702219/)

-## Hello Everyone !
+## 🌠 Hello Everyone 🌠 !

 My name is Trinity!
 I have a strong interest in working all around the stack, including:

   - Fullstack
   - AI & Machine Learning
   - Cybersecurity

 I have build reliable, user-centered web applications and practical machine learning solutions.
 Currently, I am studying Computer Science & Cybersecurity at Hofstra University.
 I have made my attempt, based of my education and hands on experience, to apply strong fundamentals (data structures, systems, algorithms, discrete math) with hands-on experience in full-stack development, cloud-hosted realtime systems, and ML model deployment.
 I hope to continue to grow, develop, and adapt to the new ideas that my field has to offer!

-> - Currently seeking internships & collaborations in software engineering, AI/ML, or cybersecurity.
+> - Currently seeking internships & collaborations in software engineering, AI/ML, or Cybersecurity
 > - I am hoping to expand my horizons to look for more areas of interests and learn more about the niches of the tech industry